 It goes without saying that your harness is a very important part of keeping you safe when climbing!
-But that doesn't mean you should buy just any harness with the appropriate safety certifications - there is a lot to consider when choosing your harness.
-A harness that’s cared for correctly can see up to 10 years of use (depending on the manufacturer's recommendation) before it needs to be retired (different manufacturers have different recommendations for retirement age), so it’s worth taking some time to pick out the one that’s right for you.
+But that doesn't mean you should buy just any harness that meets the appropriate safety certifications - there is a lot to consider when choosing your harness.
+A harness that’s cared for correctly can see up to 10 years of use (depending on the manufacturer's recommendation) before it needs to be retired, so it’s worth taking some time to pick out the one that’s right for you.

 With gear loops, the main thing to consider is how many you want, and if you want a haul loop.
-If your primary focus is hard single-pitch sport climbing, you might only need one loop on each side, although four loops is common even on very lightweight harnesses.
-If you’re going to be adventuring into the world of trad climbing or sport multi-pitch, you will want at least four gear loops.
+If your primary focus is hard single-pitch sport climbing, you will want to avoid excess gear loops, especially if they are bulky.
+If you’re going to be adventuring into the world of trad climbing or sport multi-pitch, you will want at least four reasonably-sized gear loops.
 If you’re shooting for some epic big wall adventures, you’ll definitely want a haul loop and as many gear loops as possible.

-If you’re only climbing indoors, particularly if you’re a competition climber, you don’t need any gear loops at all, although you will probably struggle to find a harness that has zero gear loops.
+If you’re only climbing indoors, particularly if you’re a competition climber, you may not need any gear loops at all, although you will probably struggle to find a harness that has zero gear loops.

 Unlike a typical rental harness, most climbing harnesses feature a belay loop that’s separate from the tie-in points.
 The belay loop is the strongest part of the harness and is generally only used, as the name suggest, to belay from.
 There is debate around whether or not personal safety lanyards should be attached to the belay loop or the tie-in points, with many manufacturers recommending that the tie-in points be used instead.
 If in doubt, consult the instruction manuals of your specific equipment.

 Some lightweight harnesses forego the belay loop entirely and only have two tie-in points.
-These are great for those hardcore climbers who don’t want to carry any extra grams, but they’re probably too extreme for the average climber is probably going to see more downside than benefit in this style of harness as it makes belaying difficult or even impossible in some cases.
+These are great for those hardcore climbers who don’t want to carry any extra grams, but the average climber is probably going to see more downside than benefit in this style of harness as it makes belaying difficult or even impossible in some cases.

 Some big wall harnesses have two separate belay loops: when you’ve got more gear than you can shake a nut tool at hanging off you, the extra belay loop really helps with organisation.